 Seismology

 Seismology is the scientific study of earthquakes and their environmental effects, such as tsunamis and landslides.
 Seismologists aim to understand where and why earthquakes occur where they do.
 One of the main pieces of evidence for plate tectonics was the observation that earthquakes tend to occur on plate boundaries where plates move relative to one another.
 Another aspect of seismology is the study of how the elastic waves generated by earthquakes travel through the Earth.
-Observations based on seismic waves and their recordings by seismic stations have provided evidence of the Earth’s structure, to include the fact that the Earth has an inner (solid) core and outer (liquid) core.
+Seismic data has provided evidence of the Earth’s structure, like the fact that the Earth has a solid inner core and a liquid outer core.
+But it can also tell us about much smaller features, like the bedrock layers below a town, the conditions at the base of a glacier, or changing groundwater levels.

 Geodesy